 The elastic limit and the tensile stiffness were evaluated from the force/displacement curves.
 The elastic limit was measured from the force/displacement curves using the 0.2% offset method.
 This value represents the force required to produce a 0.2% of plastic deformation of the meshes.
 All TPU-based meshes showed elastic limits around 1 N (Table 2).
-Moreover, a statistical analysis showed that there were no significant differences between all these values (p > 0.05).
+Moreover, statistical analysis showed that there were no significant differences between all these values (p > 0.05).
 These results suggest that LFX loadings of up to 1% (w/w) did not alter the mechanical properties of TPU.
-This is important for future applications, as TPU was selected due to its elasticity as opposed to conventional PP meshes.
+This is important for the applications as TPU was selected due to its elasticity as opposed to conventional PP meshes.
 Polypropylene meshes showed significantly higher elastic limit than the TPU-based meshes (p < 0.05).
 This is consistent with the nature of the material that is not an elastic material as opposed to TPU.
 Finally, the tensile stiffness of the mesh implants was evaluated.
 Again, the results showed that all TPU-based meshes showed equivalent values of tensile stiffness (p < 0.05).
+Moreover, PP meshes showed significantly higher values of tensile stiffness (p < 0.05).
 These values showed that PP required higher forces to elongate within the elastic region of the material.
 Accordingly, PP is a tougher material with lower elasticity.
 Again, TPU seems a more suitable approach for mesh implant manufacture due to its elasticity.